-If the variable is not set, the default applies (see section "Options for selecting the HotSpotTM VM type" on page 215).
+If the variable is not set, the default applies (see subsection "Options for selecting the HotSpotTM VM type" in section "java").
 However, because only one VM implementation is currently available, this variable is not needed.

 The Java tools do not use this environment variable but evaluate the corresponding command line options.